Group on Services

 Manufacturing-Related Services Action Plan (MSAP)

-Following the Leaders’ Declaration during the AELM 2014, i.e. “welcome[d] the initiative on manufacturing related services in supply chains/value chains as a next generation trade and investment issue, and instruct officials to develop a plan of action in 2015.”, Japan has proposed the Manufacturing-Related Services Action Plan (MSAP) with a view to increasing availability and accessibility of service through liberalization and facilitation of manufacturing-related services, and further deepen economic integration in the region.
+Following the 2014 Leaders’ Declaration, when APEC Leaders welcomed “the initiative on manufacturing related services in supply chains/value chains as a next generation trade and investment issue, and instruct officials to develop a plan of action in 2015,” Japan proposed for the creation of the Manufacturing-Related Services Action Plan (MSAP) with a view to increasing the availability and accessibility of services, through the liberalization and facilitation of manufacturing-related services, and to further deepening economic integration in the region.